-Why did your traffic just drop off?
+Why did the organic for your branded search traffic just drop off?
 Was it a search algorithm change or was it the content of your results that changed?
 It's a nightmare situation when suddenly you find that you're ranking for negative search phrases appended to your brand name, like "fraud" or "scam."
 Prospects are fleeing.

 Negative reviews ward off consumers like a leaky septic tank parked right in front of your storefront.
 You're a legitimate company.
 You’ve been in business for years, and you do great work.
 But somehow, the internet has stamped a scarlet letter on your business' brand and it won’t go away.